 Part of the Energy Smart Grid

-Supermarkets can easily fulfil their own heating demand, and they can do more than that.
+Supermarkets can easily fulfill their own heating demand, and they can do more than that.
 Supermarkets can play an important role in the smart energy grid, delivering heat to the local district energy network.

 With only minor investments, the supermarket can be connected to the local district energy network and the supply of reclaimed heat can generate yet another revenue stream from the store.
 The first experiments with grid integration in Denmark have returned pay-back times of 1-2 years due to special subsidies; without subsidies, the payback time is still short, estimated 3-4 years.